konakevin/Sublime-Text-Themes/README.md

 Sublime-Text-Themes
 ===================

-A bright, colorful theme for Sublime Text.
+A dark theme with bright and colorful fonts for Sublime Text.